Metrizable uniform spaces: INTRODUCTION

 2) We revisit Isbell's theory of uniform ANRs, as refined by Garg and Nhu in the metrizable case.
 The iterated loop spaces $\Omega^n P$ of a pointed compact polyhedron $P$ are shown to be uniform ANRs.
 Four characterizations of uniform ANRs among metrizable uniform spaces $X$ are given: (i) the completion of $X$ is a uniform ANR, and the remainder is uniformly a Z-set in the completion; (ii) $X$ is uniformly locally contractible and satisfies the Hahn approximation property; (iii) $X$ is uniformly $\eps$-homotopy dominated by a uniform ANR for each $\eps>0$; (iv) $X$ is an inverse limit of uniform ANRs with ``nearly splitting'' bonding maps.

-\section{Introduction}
+Several chapters are devoted primarily to exposition: (I) an introduction to uniform spaces, with a focus on the metrizable case; (V) the space of measurable functions; (VI) the space of probability measures and other measure spaces.

+\section{INTRODUCTION}

-Although topological and uniform approaches to foundations of what was then known as Analysis Situs originated in the same works by M. Fr\'echet and F. Riesz (cf.\ Remark \ref{Frechet-Riesz} below), uniform spaces hopelessly lagged behind in development ever since, and were never taken seriously in algebraic and geometric topology, due in part to the lack of coherent theories of quotient spaces, ANRs, and inverse limits in the uniform setup.
-Yet the opposite side of the coin features painful side effects of the usual topological foundations, such as
+Although topological and uniform approaches to foundations of what was then known as Analysis Situs originated in the same works by M. Fr\'echet and F. Riesz (cf.\ Remark \ref{Frechet-Riesz} below), uniform spaces hopelessly lagged behind in development ever since, and were never taken seriously in geometric and algebraic topology, due in part to the lack of coherent theories of quotient spaces, ANRs, and inverse limits in the uniform setup.

+It must be noted, however, that much of the development of geometric and algebraic topology to date has been confined either to ``combinatorial'' settings (such as CW complexes and simplicial sets) or to compact spaces.
+Of course, in compact spaces there is no difference between topology and uniform theory.
+In ``combinatorial'' settings the difference does occur, and, indeed, the topological approach is often much easier to deal with than the uniform one.

+Yet whenever one tries to go beyond both compact spaces and ``combinatorial'' settings, one inevitably encounters some painful side effects of the usual topological foundations, such as the following.

-\begin{itemize} \item the cone over $\R$ fails to be metrizable --- and as a consequence, the class of ANRs is not closed under finite homotopy colimits;
+\begin{itemize} \item The cone over $\R$ fails to be metrizable (see Example \ref{hocolim-discussion} below).
+As a consequence, the class of ANRs is not closed under finite homotopy colimits.

+\item The space $C(X,Y)$ of maps $X\to Y$ with the compact-open topology quickly gets wild.
+When $X$ is a locally finite graph with infinitely many cycles, $C(X,S^1)$ is not locally path-connected \cite{Sak2}*{6.2.10(8)}.
+Also, when $X$ is separable metrizable but not locally compact, $C(X,\R)$ is not metrizable \cite{Fox}*{p.\ 432}.
+As a consequence, the class of ANRs is not closed under finite homotopy limits.

-\item covering theory does not work over a non-locally-connected base;
+\item Covering theory does not work over a non-locally-connected base.
+(This is remedied by overlays, which are closely related to uniform structures; see \cite{M}*{7.6}.)

-\item each non-compact space admits no cofinal countable family of open covers.
-This results, in particular, in the awkward situation that the shape invariant homology of a space as simple as $\N^+\x\N$ (where $\N$ denotes the infinite countable discrete space, and $+$ denotes the one-point compactification) cannot be calculated in ZFC, as its value depends on additional axioms of set theory \cite{MP}. \end{itemize}
+\item If $X$ is a non-compact metrizable space containing no isolated points, then the directed set of open covers of $X$, ordered by refinement, contains no cofinal countable set.
+This makes it much more difficult to use combinatorial approximation to study non-compact metrizable spaces (as opposed to compact ones). \footnote{For example, it is awkward enough that the shape invariant homology of a space as simple as $\N^+\x\N$ (where $\N$ denotes the infinite countable discrete space, and $+$ denotes the one-point compactification) cannot be computed in ZFC, as its value depends on additional axioms of set theory \cite{MP}.} \end{itemize}